Seasons greetings to all.

 Indeed, it was this very article that incited me to make the complaint as a test case, as I came across a TT practitioners website where the title of RN was explicitly used next to the practitioners name.
-I used the exact format and language in the guidance for the complaint and cited the relevant “Use of Professional Titles” standard and College Bylaws (sections 4 & 8) in the complaint, and simply asked that the CRNBC to ask her not to use the RN title on the website.
+I used the exact format and language in the guidance for the complaint and cited the relevant “Use of Professional Titles” standard and College Bylaws (sections 4 & 8) in the complaint, and simply asked that the CRNBC to ask them not to use the RN title on the website.
 I had been in contact with this individual on other occasions and suggested that the use of RN was inappropriate to endorse this business activity and had a completely negative response, so a simple complaint to the CRNBC on appropriate use of title seemed an appropriate next step.